codership/documentation/galeracluster/source/training/tutorials/index.rst

    .. rst-class:: list-abstract

-      After installing Galera Cluster on your servers, you'll need to configure the database itself to serve as a node in a cluster.
-This straightforward article provides you a list of parameters to set in each node's database configuration file, as well as setting swap space.
+      After installing Galera, you'll need to configure each node.
+This straightforward article provides a list of parameters to set in each node's database configuration file.

    .. rst-class:: sub-heading list-sub-header